dark9ive/NCCU-ghost-assignment-porter/README.md

 ~/submit.sh
 ```

-then you may follow the instructions by the script to finish your submission.
+Then you may follow the instructions by the script to finish your submission.